Finding a Foothold in New York City

 This page picks up where Philip Turner–Personal History ended, a web page complimentary to this one:

 In September 1984, around the time of my thirtieth birthday, I decided to leave the family business, Undercover Books, and move to New York City.
 Though eager to embark on this change, I concluded it’d be much better to have a job waiting for me in New York.
-Over the next several months I job-hunted long distance, and happily did land a post with a Jewish educational organization–the sort of work I had thought I might do seven years earlier, before I became involved in my the family bookstore enterprise.
+Over the next several months I job-hunted long distance, and happily did land a post with a Jewish educational organization–the sort of work I had thought I might do seven years earlier, before I became involved in my family’s bookstore enterprise.
 The job was with the National Havurah Committee (NHC), doing membership recruitment and helping coordinate conferences they ran.

-Even with that first job, I still had to find somewhere to live.
+Even with that first job landed before moving to NY, I still had to find somewhere to live.
 Rooming with a colleague for a couple weeks, I got lucky and quickly found an apartment in Washington Heights, the hilliest section of Manhattan with its bike-able hills and steep stairways, and the dramatic George Washington Bridge in view from many vantages.
 It’s sort of the San Francisco of New York.
 Proud and pleased to have an address in the city–and always an eager letter writer–I hired a graphic artist to help me make up some letterhead with which I planted my flag in the city.
 The artist drew this caricature of me which I printed on stationery and envelopes and used over the five years I lived on Bennett Avenue at 186th Street, a pleasant walk from the Hudson River, the Great Gray Bridge, and the Cloisters, the medieval art outpost of the Metropolitan Museum.

 Turning 7 Years of Bookstore Experience in to a Publishing Career